Here's what you need to know about the Disney+ launch

 With its lineup of reboots, spinoffs, prequels and sequels, Disney+ is leaning into its preternatural ability to leverage nostalgia into billions of dollars.
 For instance, Disney is planning three Star Wars television series just as its big-screen "Skywalker" trilogy comes to an end this December.
 It's also planning on Disney Channel reboots of beloved shows, like "Lizzie McGuire," for next year.

 Disney has been losing about $150 million in licensing revenue in its most recent fiscal year from terminating deals with Netflix and other services, according to the Associated Press.
-But Disney is betting that what it makes through subscriptions will eventually make up for that.
+But the company is betting that what it makes through subscriptions will eventually make up for that.

 Subscribers can start Disney+ with a seven-day free trial before paying the monthly fee, or the $69.99 yearly subscription.
 A bundle that includes Hulu and ESPN+ will cost $12.99 per month.
 That puts the three-tiered subscription on par with Netflix's standard subscription service, which starts at the same price.